cmas1/HolorLib/docs/getting_started/install.md

 !!! warning "Requirements"
     CMake 3.12 or above

 HolorLib is shipped as a CMake package, which allows it to be easily installed and used by other CMake projects.
-This process can be performed manually or using the installation script packaged with the library.
+This process can be performed explicitly or using the installation script packaged with the library.

-=== "manual"
+=== "explicit"

     ``` bash linenums="1"
       git clone TBD <destination_path>